DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

 I'll continue using the landmine model from last time.
+You're welcome to do the same.
+I've provided a new Maya scene that contains both high-poly and a low-poly iterations of this for the purposes of this tutorial.